AstroAtomic/Chess-Research-Paper/README.md

 ## Running

-Outputs are saved to DataSetOutput/ and processed_outputs/ for the first 2 scripts.
+Outputs are saved to DataSetOutput/ and processed_outputs/ for the first two scripts.

 ### Extract datasets:
 python Main/datasetExtractor.py